-type One of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands. database A database object.
-This will default to \default-database\. result A Boolean.
+Comparison of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands.

+Commands.

+Commands.

+A database object.
+This will default to \default-database\.

+Commands.

+A Boolean.

 Predicate to test whether the SQL recording specified by type is currently enabled for database which defaults to \default-database\. type may be one of :commands, :results, :both or :either, defaulting to :commands, otherwise NIL is returned.